Mattias786/Food-checker/README.md

  - Shows a health score (0-100) based on nutritional value.
  - Summarizes nutritional strengths/weaknesses.
  - Displays a traffic-light color (green/yellow/red) based on food miles or sustainability data.
-Users could create unique profiles with their specific dietary needs and aspirations, for example macro-nutrients could be filtred based on: low calorie (weight loss), vegan, sodium interance, glucose sensitivitity (perfect for Diabetics), high fat low sugars (in line with keto diet), dair (lactose intolerant or skin concerns) and so on.
+Users could create unique profiles with their specific dietary needs and aspirations, for example macro-nutrients could be filtred based on: low calorie (weight loss), vegan, sodium interance, glucose sensitivitity (perfect for Diabetics), high fat low sugars (in line with keto diet), dair (lactose intolerant or skin concerns), IBS and so on.

 # Data sources and AI methods
 Data sources: